 Instead, there is another possibility: It is simply that — for reasons that may well include police bias — African-Americans have a very large number of encounters with police officers.
 Every police encounter contains a risk: The officer might be poorly trained, might act with malice or simply make a mistake, and civilians might do something that is perceived as a threat.
-The omnipresence of guns exaggerates all these risks.Such risks exist for people of any race — after all, many people killed by police officers were not black.
-But having more encounters with police officers, even with officers entirely free of racial bias, can create a greater risk of a fatal shooting.Arrest data lets us measure this possibility.
-For the entire country, 28.9 percent of arrestees were African-American.
-This number is not very different from the 31.8 percent of police-shooting victims who were African-Americans.
-If police discrimination were a big factor in the actual killings, we would have expected a larger gap between the arrest rate and the police-killing rate.
+The omnipresence of guns exaggerates all these risks.The real question is why the black % of total victims of police killings is that low (32%), much lower than the black % of people who commit homicides (52%), for example.

 My impression is that suicide-by-cop is much more a white thing than a black thing, so a lot of police killings are of suicidal white guys, which reduces the black share of total victims of cops.
 A couple of months ago right on Ventura Boulevard there was a classic suicide by cop: a 40-something white homeless guy sat down on the sidewalk and fired a gun into the air and into the ground (making no effort to hit any pedestrians) until the LAPD came and killed him.
 So, this higher white suicide-by-cop propensity is one reason why the black proportion of those being killed by cops isn’t much higher than their arrest rates, when blacks tend on average to behave worse in most hostile situations.

 This in turn suggests that removing police racial bias will have little effect on the killing rate. …Except for blacks, like Michael Brown.
 They’re not responsible for anything.